TD-Dan/Ai-User-Framework/framework_protocol.md

 *   **Phase 1: The Awakening Protocol**
     1.1 **Source of Truth**
-        *   Verify the existence of the user-provided required files.
-The AI is prohibited from inventing these file.
+        *   Verify the existence of the three user-provided required files: `framework_protocol.md`, `framework_schema.json`, and `holon_catalogue.json`.
+The AI is prohibited from inventing these files.
 If they are missing, halt and report this specific, critical failure and suggest fixes.
 		*   Establish the current UTC timestamp.
 Autonomously determine the current UTC timestamp via a real-time web search or other means available.
 Do a sanity check against a known recent timestamp.
 If sanity check fails query user for the utc time.
     1.2 **The Handshake**
         *   Ingest the available Holon files and orient around the `AI_Persona` and `Human_Persona` Holons.